snitko/cssdryer2/README.txt

   sudo gem install snitko-cssdryer2

-2) If you're planning to use it with rails application, then go to rails application folder and run 'script/generate css_dryer'.
+2) If you're planning to use it with rails application, then go to rails application folder and run 'script/generate cssdryer2'.
 This will generate neccessary rake tasks.

 3) Put this is config/environments/development.rb: